Characterization of Excess Risk for Locally Strongly Convex Population Risk: Related Works

-For convex loss functions, \citet{bubeck2014convex} summarizes most of the classical algorithms in convex optimization.
-Some other novel methods \citep{johnson2013accelerating,roux2012stochastic,nguyen2017sarah} with lower computational complexity have also been extensively discussed.
+For convex problems, \cite{bubeck2014convex} summarizes most of the classical algorithms in convex optimization.
+Some other novel methods \citep{johnson2013accelerating,roux2012stochastic,nguyen2017sarah} with lower computational complexity have also been extensively explored.
 Recently, the non-convex optimization has attracted quite a lot attentions owing to the development of deep learning \citep{he2016deep,vaswani2017attention}.
-But most of the existing algorithms \citep{ghadimi2013stochastic,arora2018theoretical,nguyen2017stochastic,chen2018convergence,fang2018spider} approximate the first-order stationary point rather than SOSP.
+But most of the existing algorithms \citep{ghadimi2013stochastic,arora2018theoretical,nguyen2017stochastic,chen2018convergence,fang2018spider,yi2021towards} approximate the first-order stationary point instead of local minima.